trptcolin/reply/README.md

 [More information about the distinction between Clojure CLI and Clojure](https://clojureverse.org/t/how-to-declare-a-super-specific-version-of-clojure-in-the-deps-edn/6751/2?u=jgomo3).

 ### Other

-If for some reason your use case requires avoiding the tools listed so far, you can use the bin scripts as a guide (you're probably used to shell scripting anyway, in that case).
-If you want to add additional dependencies to the classpath, setting `$USER_CP` will.
-For example:
-`USER_CP=$(lein classpath) reply`.

 If you want to use REPLy from another piece of software, your entry point should be `reply.main/launch-nrepl`.
 There are lots of options, which you can